Sarah Steventon - Psychotherapist For High Achievers Anxiety & Stress Expert Specialist in Extreme Pressure Environments London

 Psychological Capital Group is headed up by Sarah Steventon.

-Sarah, is a Psychotherapist, with a background in Neuroscience, and works with individuals who are required to make high stake decisions in high pressure situations, to achieve mental resilience and peak brain performance.
-This improves the ability to manage stress, regulate emotions, and retain information.
+Sarah, is a Psychotherapist, with a background in Neuroscience, and works with individuals who are required to make high stake decisions in high pressure situations.

 These individuals generally work in sectors that face unusual levels of stress, such as banking, finance, private equity and professional sport.

-The majority of high-achieving individuals know where they want to be, and what they want to achieve - they don't require standard coaching methodologies - and this is not just standard psychotherapy or coaching.
+The majority of high-achieving individuals know where they want to be, and what they want to achieve, so they don't require standard coaching methodologies - and this is certainly not just standard psychotherapy or coaching.

-With this powerful work we can create new neural pathways that allow a chosen response to any given situation - invaluable when you work in high pressure environments.
+With this powerful work we can replicate this natural process, to create a new chosen pathway, ie; a different response to the one you are currently experiening - so you can essentiallly choose how you want to feel in any given situation - invaluable when you work in high pressure environments.

-It is a well known fact that the elite of the trading world always have one thing in common - they are able to operate without one a specific element - 'fear'.
+It is a well known fact that the elite of the trading world have one thing in common.

-Some of the most successful traders of all time have said this it is this specific ability alone that gives them their edge - it is the differential between them and everyone else.
+Some of the most successful traders of all time have said their unique ability to operate without the element of fear, is the standout difference that gives them their edge - and that it is this differential that sets them apart from everyone else.

 All successful hedge funds work with a trading psychologist - just as no elite sports person would succeed or win without working without a performance coach.

-Although I've been nicknamed Wendy Rhoades by several of my clients, there are a couple of significant distinctions between myself and the character - the main one being that although traditional psychology methods do of course feature in our work together, I also utilise a technique that is backed by neuroscience, and it enables us to do pretty mind blowing stuff.
+Although Sarah has been nicknamed Wendy Rhoades by several of her clients, there are a couple of significant distinctions between how she operates and the character in the show.
+The main one being that although traditional psychology methods do of course feature in the work together, she also utilises a technique, backed by neuroscience, that enables her to do some pretty mind blowing stuff.

 The technique has the ability to remove, with precision, the issues that will be the cause of around 90% of your negative outcomes, and without doubt, the reason you generally make the decisions that you afterwards regret.

-A traditional Performance Coach would only be working with you on a conscious level, so they would be looking at your behaviour and discussing how you feel, and how those feelings cause errors - this does not and cannot change how you feel.
+A traditional Performance Coach would only be working with you on a conscious level, so they would be looking at your behaviour and discussing how you feel, and how those feelings cause errors - however just discussing it, or being aware of these feelings, does not and cannot change how you feel.

 An Investment coach is purely looking at the technical side of trading - again not helping to change how you feel.

-How I work is neither of the above - it is a totally unique way of working.
+How Sarah works is neither of the above .
+It is a totally unique way of working.

 The human brain is designed to respond to uncertainty and ambiguity, by trying to create some certainty.
 So if you get out of a position, when you were meaning to be holding it, you will get an instant feeling of ease, it feels instantly better, for a brief moment – until you think “what the hell did I do that for?"